#checkforbaby: What You Should Do If You See a Child In a Hot Car

-If you saw a baby in a car, what would you do to help?
+So if you saw a baby alone in a car, what would you do to help?

 According to Safe Kids Worldwide, a national online survey found that almost 2 out of every 5 parents said they had seen a young child left alone in a parked car in the last year.
 Some reported that they took action.
 Others reported they did nothing.